SpongeBobWillReignSupreme/ChumBucketEscapeRoom/README.md

+This is a text-based escape room game where you have to escape the basement of the Chum Bucket.
-This is my very first game in java so I hope it is enjoyable!
+This is my very first game in Java so I hope it is enjoyable!